AdguardTeam/AdguardKnowledgeBase/05.ios/01.overview/docs.en.md

 <a id="advanced-protection"></a>
 ## Advanced protection

 In iOS 15 Apple has added the support for Safari Web Extensions, and we in turn added a new *Advanced protection* module to AdGuard for iOS.
-It allows AdGuard to apply advanced filtering rules, such as CSS rules, CSS selectors and scriptlets, and therefore is able to deal even with the complex ads, such as YouTube ads.
+It allows AdGuard to apply advanced filtering rules, such as CSS rules, CSS selectors and scriptlets, and therefore to deal even with the complex ads, such as YouTube ads.

 <img src="https://cdn.adguard.com/public/Adguard/kb/iOS/features/protection_screen_15_en.jpeg" style="border: 1px solid #efefef; max-height: 700px; max-width: 700px; padding: 2px;">

-To enable *Advanced protection*, open the *Protection* tab by clicking the second left icon at the bottom of the screen, select the *Advanced protection* module, activate the feature by moving the switch slider, and follow the instructions below.
+To enable *Advanced protection*, open the *Protection* tab by clicking the second left icon at the bottom of the screen, select the *Advanced protection* module, activate the feature by toggling the switch slider, and follow the instructions below.

 > The *Advanced protection* only works on iOS 15 and later versions.
 If you are using earlier versions of iOS, you will see the *YouTube ad blocking* module in the app instead of the *Advanced protection*.

 <img src="https://cdn.adguard.com/public/Adguard/kb/iOS/features/protection_screen_14_en.jpeg" style="border: 1px solid #efefef; max-height: 700px; max-width: 700px; padding: 2px;">

-<a id="vpn"></a>
+<a id="compatibility"></a>
-## AdGuard VPN
+## Compatibility with AdGuard VPN

 In most cases, the ad blocker and the VPN application cannot work together, simply because there are certain system limitations.
-Nevertheless we've managed to find a solution to befriend AdGuard VPN and AdGuard blocker.
+Nevertheless we've managed to find a solution to befriend [AdGuard VPN](https://kb.adguard.com/en/vpn) and AdGuard blocker.
 For your convenience we've added an *AdGuard VPN* block to the *Protection* section, so you can easily switch between two applications.

 <a id="assistant"></a>
 ## Assistant